Inglewood Daily News

-The Inglewood Daily News was published in Inglewood, California, beginning around 1908 and ending in 1979 or after.
+The Inglewood Daily News was published in Inglewood, California, beginning around 1908 and ending in 1994.

 Founding and early days

 The newspaper which preceded the Inglewood Daily News published its first edition as the Inglewood Star on April 21, 1888, from a newspaper office at the corner of Eucalyptus Street and Orchard Street (later named Redondo Boulevard and then Florence Avenue).
 The owner was Harry J. (or Henry G.) Shaw.
 There was no post office in Inglewood at that time, so the publication was entered as second-class mail (periodical literature) in Los Angeles.

 In 1908, Hugh W. Hunt began publication of the Inglewood Poultryman in the community, which had a population of about a thousand and included forty families who owned poultry ranches there.
 The area was served by the Los Angeles and Redondo Railway.

 Around 1901, the name of The Star was changed to Inglewood Times, under the editorship of Harold Beal.
 That publication was merged with the Inglewood Poultryman, and the name was changed to Inglewood News.

 Sam M. Greene bought the weekly poultry journal and sold it to W.D.
 Crow and Thad N. Shaw of Washington State.
 They converted it into a daily newspaper in 1923.
 Crow then sold his interest to Thad Shaw and his son, Hubert Shaw.

 In 1925, Shaw was the publisher.
 After his death, the News was owned by his widow, Mabel A. Shaw, and their son, Hubert H. Shaw.

 The newspaper became a daily on January 1, 1926.